seanox/aspect-js/manual/composite.md

 HTML/markup assumed.

 ## Common Standard Component
-When the page is loaded and the framework and application are initialized, the Commons component in the modules directory is also loaded automatically, which can consist of the JavaScript file `common.js` and/or the CSS stylesheet `common.css`.
+When the page is loaded and the runtime and application are initialized, the Commons component in the modules directory is also loaded automatically, which can consist of the JavaScript file `common.js` and/or the CSS stylesheet `common.css`.
 Both files are intended for storing initial and application-wide